![]() |

 We investigate the (anti)-correlation between locally favored structures and dynamic excitations in computer model glass-formers and colloidal experiments.
 We find that excitations occur increasingly further away from locally favored structures with supercooling below the mode-coupling crossover.

-D. Lang, C. Scalliet, C. P. Royall, Anti-correlation between excitations and locally-favored structures in glass-forming systems, arXiv:2408.12738 (2024). |
+D. Lang, C. Scalliet, C. P. Royall, Anti-correlation between excitations and locally-favored structures in glass-forming systems, Phys.
+Rev. E 111, 055415 (2025) - Editors' Suggestion |